lubuntu-team/manual/source/3/3.2/3.2.13/session_settings.rst

 .. image:: sessionsettings-basic.png

+To make everything on the screen appear bigger increase the :guilabel:`Scale factor` field.
 The checkbox for :guilabel:`Ask for confirmation to leave session` gives you a simple yes no dialog to make sure you really want to leave so you do not lose your work uncheck it if you do not want this and find this dialog annoying.
 The :guilabel:`Lock screen before suspending/hibernating` checkbox locks your screen before suspending or hibernating.
 To change how long to wait after locking the screen to delay or suspend change the :guilabel:`Suspend/hibernate after lock delay` field.

 To change where LXQt saves the default user directories left click on the :guilabel:`User Directories` tab.
 To view what folder to change the default location for use the :guilabel:`Desktop`, :guilabel:`Downloads`, :guilabel:`Templates`, :guilabel:`Public Share`, :guilabel:`Documents`, :guilabel:`Music`, :guilabel:`Pictures`, or :guilabel:`Videos` field to change that default folder for that.
 To bring up a dialog to change your folder press the folder button.
 In the center shows the current path to your documents.
 To go back to the default folder press the leftward pointing arrow with an x in it.